Qiskit/rustworkx/docs/source/api.rst

     node.

     :param PyDAG graph: The DAG to get the descendants from
-    :param int node: The index of the dag to get the ancestors for
+    :param int node: The index of the dag node to get the ancestors for

     :returns nodes: A list of node indexes of ancestors of provided node.
     :rtype: list